-Officials investigating house fire on Sumrall Drive Sunday morning
+Officials investigating house fire off Glen Oaks Drive Sunday morning

 Latest Weather Blog

-Officials investigating house fire on Sumrall Drive Sunday morning
+Officials investigating house fire off Glen Oaks Drive Sunday morning

-BATON ROUGE - Investigators with the Baton Rouge Fire Department are working to identify the cause of a house fire early Sunday morning.
+BATON ROUGE - Fire investigators are working to identify the cause of a blaze that consumed a home off Glen Oaks Drive overnight.

-The incident occurred at a vacant home on Sumrall Drive just after 3 a.m.
-Firefighters arrived on the scene to find fire coming out of the home's roof.
-They entered the home to attack the fire, while crews outside kept the fire from spreading to a neighboring home.
+According to the Baton Rouge Fire Department, the incident occurred at a vacant home on Sumrall Drive just after 3 a.m.
+Sunday.

+Crews arrived to find heavy fire coming out from the home's roof.
+They entered the home to put out the flames, and it was under control before it could spread to neighboring homes.

+The house was a total loss.
+No one was injured in the blaze, according to the department.

 Trending News